philzook58/philzook58.github.io/_notes/Logic/egraphs.md

 How essential is path compression?
 It is the thing that gets you that inverse ackermann complexity.
 It requires mutation so far as I know.

+Another way of constructing disjoint sets is to note that preimages of any map form disjoint sets.

+Is the inverse acckerman complxity a requirement for anything I might call a union find?
+I don't think so.

+Union finds can be fully normalized to flatness.

 ## Reference union finds